 ITV Spain - Getting Your Car's MOT In Spain

-In the UK, we have the M.O.T for keeping our cars roadworthy.
+In the UK, we have the annual M.O.T for keeping our cars roadworthy.
 The Spanish equivalent of this is the I.T.V, which stands for Inspecciòn Tècnica de Vehiculos.

 If your car is less than four years old it does not need to undergo this inspection.
 Once your car is between four and ten years old, an I.T.V test must be done every two years.
 Then, when your car is over ten years of age, an inspection must take place yearly.